ironeternal/ironeternal.github.io/warband.md

 ## Core

+### Exploration

+Each room in the dungeon is represented by a playing card, each turn the party as a whole may interact with something in the room, move to another room, do combat, or open a door revealing a new room.
+Every turn there is a 1 in 6 chance that a wandering monster will stumble into a room that the party has revealed.
+New rooms have a 1 in 3 chance to contain a monster.
+The monster is only revealed when the door is opened.
+Once the party has explored 20 rooms the dragons lair will be revealed.
+Killing the dragon wins the game.
+If you fail to kill the dragon in 50 turns the princess is eaten and you lose the game.

+There is a 1 in 6 chance that a room contains a trap.
+There is a 1 in 12 chance that a room contains a magical item, the dragons lair always contains a magical item.

+## Combat

 The avaliable actions to each hero are:

 - Move: move from the current room to an adjacent room